 Yet that could change.
-Current prime ministerial candidate, 31-year-old Luigi Di Maio, has opened the door for a coalition, possibly even with some members of the Italian political left.
+Current prime ministerial candidate, 31-year-old Luigi Di Maio, has hinted at a possible openness to a coalition, possibly even with the left-wing Democratic Party (PD).
 Experts say that there is a possibility that they move from being a “rejectionist party” to a party that governs -- with Di Maio as the skillful politician who may be able to drag his party into that mode.

 “Last legislature they won almost one-third of the vote but they remained on the sidelines.
 They can’t afford another legislature on the sidelines after another strong performance,” Franco Pavoncello, professor of political science at Rome’s John Cabot University, told Fox News.

 Pavoncello says that Di Maio’s “possibilistic” wing has given signals they are open to deal-making.
 But then the question would be, which party they would deal with?
-Whether it would deal with the existing left-wing Democratic Party or the right-wing League, or someone else, is far from clear.
+Whether it would deal with the existing left-wing Democratic Party or the right-wing League, or someone else, is not clear.

 Should 5-Star not form a coalition, this could lead to a situation that once seemed utterly impossible -- the return of billionaire and former Prime Minister Silvio Berlusconi.